 Life at City Central:

-At Central City, he met, among others, a Southampton boy called Levi Colwill – who he shared the same birthday and who later became his best friend.
+At Central City, he met, among others, a Southampton boy called Levi Colwill – who he shared the same birthday with and who later became his best friend.

 Did you know?
 This boy, Colwill, was said to be the most talented star at Central City until Musiala’s arrival.